randomuserhi/Deep-Engine/DeepEngineDocs/ECS/01 - Design Notes.md

 > 	- Follow player

 **Operations**
 - Ability to bunch types of enemies that are targeting the same player? (not really sure how this scales...)
-Cause if targeting constantly changes might be expensive...
+Cause if targeting constantly changes it might be expensive...
 	- What about queries based on properties: "All enemies with Target component where target == player1"
 	- I think DOTS way of handling things as a database with queries and being able to store lookups is best...